Developing the 1st sustainable energy storage supply chain

 VanadiumCorp’s Game Changer: VEPT

 VanadiumCorp Resource Inc (TSX:VRB) introduces a new method to produce vanadium and co-products without carbon from almost any source.
-After a decade of vanadium resource development in Quebec, Canada, VanadiumCorp is developing North America’s premier vanadium-titanium-iron mining projects and technology that removes the cost and carbon footprint of vanadium for perpetual use in vanadium redox flow batteries (VRFBs).
+After a decade of vanadium resource development in Quebec, Canada, VanadiumCorp is developing North America’s premier vanadium-titanium-iron mining project.
+The company’s technology removes the cost and carbon footprint of vanadium for perpetual use in vanadium redox flow batteries (VRFBs).

 VanadiumCorp has identified the vanadium industry’s largest challenges and partnered with Electrochem Technologies & Materials Inc. to solve them.
 In December 2016, Electrochem thoroughly tested VanadiumCorp’s magnetite with a new sulfate approach, resulting in the invention of a new electrochemical process: the patent-pending VanadiumCorp-Electrochem process technology (VEPT).
 The technology recovers vanadium directly as an electrolyte and maximizes the value of all contained metals including magnetite, ilmenite, steel slags, calcine (which contains 95 percent of the lost iron and titanium values), oil industry waste and vanadium industry waste.